tosman/semantic-dependents-updates-github/README.md

   },
   ...
 ```
-Here we tell semantic-dependents-updates-github to create PRs to change version of the current package to the one
+Here we tell semantic-dependents-updates-github to create pull requests to change build-tools' version to "1.2.3" in
-defined in package.json in given GitHub repos.
+GitHub repos of "@egis/egis-ui", "@egis/esign" and "@egis/portal-app" packages.
+In case of semantic-release the version
+will be the one that was just published.

 * Use the 'semantic-dependents-updates-github' binary script in package.json' scripts section - this will create the
 PRs.
 Example for integration with semantic-release: